kcraig34/docs/docs/development/install-oracle-java-on-ubuntu-16-04.md

 [Java](https://www.oracle.com/java/index.html) is one of the world's most popular programming languages.
 It can be used to create applications ranging from IoT software to basic web applications, and has consistenly shown to be a high-demand skill in the tech industry.

-In this guide, we'll learn to install the Oracle Java development kit for building Java applications.
+In this guide, you'll learn to install the Oracle Java development kit for building Java applications atop Ubuntu 16.04.
 We'll also cover OpenJDK, an open-source alternative.

 ## Before You Begin